The California Soccer Academy and Language Camp Camarillo, California

 What's included in the fee?

-Full-board accomodations throughout the duration of the program, language instruction, professional coaching and instruction on grass fields, activity and excursion fees and 24-hour supervision, plus round trip airport transfer from LAX and to the Soccer Academy At CSU-Channel Islands from Pepperdine University after the language program has been completed.
+Full-board accomodations throughout the duration of the program, language instruction, professional coaching and instruction on grass fields, activity and excursion fees and 24-hour supervision, plus round trip airport transfer to and from LAX as well as from Pepperdine University to CSU-Channel Islands (for soccer program.)

 Designated airport is Los Angeles International Airport (LAX) Campers need to complete the travel form and send it firstname.lastname@example.org to schedule pickup.
 Travel forms must be completed 3 weeks prior to travel.
 Campers should plan on arriving on June 29 for the combined program.
 Early arrivals can be accomodated for an additional fee of $125 per night.
 Campers should schedule departure for the last date of their soccer session, either Saturday July 26 or August 2.
 No late departures after August 2 can be acccepted.